ccholst/PALM-static_tool/README.md

 ```

 This process virtually creates a triangular smoothing kernel, i.e., smooth on longer tangential scales near the boundary and shorter tangential scales further inside the domain.
 This works for realistic (smooth-ish) topography.
-For rugged cliffs, arguably, the boundaries should be extended to avoid those.
+For rugged cliffs, arguably, the boundaries should be extended to avoid those; or grid-spacing coarsened to reduce gradients.

 ## Building heights